by John Clayson

 This is the Signalman’s view, looking south, of the station from Grantham North box in 1937.
 The most prominent signal post, at the centre of the view, controls the Down (northbound) Main line immediately to its right (as viewed from an approaching train).
 In this direction behind the photographer there is a choice of two routes: continuing on the Main line towards Newark, or a junction diverging to the left towards Nottingham (again, as viewed from an approaching train).
 A signal relating to the Nottingham line is therefore situated to the left of the Main line signal as viewed by an approaching driver.
 The Nottingham line signal is also at a slightly lower height because it refers to the less important route.
 This particular signal has duplicate ‘co-acting’ arms at high level because the station footbridge prevents drivers seeing the low level signals from a distance.
 So we can ‘read’, from the location of the inclined arms in the photograph, that the route is set for a train to pass northbound through the station and to continue along the Main line.
 To the right of the tall post, as viewed in the photograph, are two similar junction signals (without high level co-acting arms) which control northbound departures from the Bay platform and the Western platform.
 Both provide the option of Main line or Nottingham line routing.
 On the extreme right of the photograph is a signal post with three arms.
 This controls trains approaching the station from the Nottingham line.
 Each arm indicates a different route and they read ‘top to bottom’ = ‘left to right’.
 So far as we can tell (can anyone confirm or correct this?) if the top arm is lowered the route would be set into the Bay platform, the middle arm probably applies to the short engine spur off the Bay platform line, and the bottom arm most likely indicates the Western platform.
 This vertical arrangement of signal arms indicating different routes had been in use since the earliest days of railway signalling.
 Bracket-type junction signals gave a clearer indication and they had generally replaced the vertical arrangement, except in sidings.
 Photo taken from a cine film shot by photographer and film maker Walter Lee of Grantham. © Lincolnshire Film Archive

 Taking a few paces to the right and crossing the Nottingham line and the Goods line, Noel captured this shot of a northbound freight train getting under way on the Goods line.
 The Western platform and Bay platform starting signals are to its left, each with an arm for the Main line (the taller post) and the Nottingham line.
 Point rods and signal wires operated from Grantham North box occupy the left foreground.
-Photograph by Noel Ingram, used with permission from Steam World.
+Photograph taken by Noel Ingram.

 Unfortunately still partly obscured in this view, the Goods line signal is holding a northbound express freight train hauled by a B1 locomotive.
 Equipped with a full size arm, a miniature arm and a route indicator for each, from this signal a northbound train could access the Goods line, the Nottingham line or the Down Main line.
 Photograph taken on 31st August 1961 by Cedric A. Clayson, © John Clayson.